mpickworth/osm2xp/README.md

 ![Screenshot 2](https://32kda.github.io/osm2xp/screenshots/CH750_2.png "Screenshot 2")

+## Participate
+You can help with coding, if you know Java/Eclipse, with creating better default facade set (current has a lot of problems) or just filing issues and posting improvement suggestions.
+Any help is welcome.

 ## Nearest plans

 * Generate cooling towers - using objects, like it's done for chimneys
-* Multipolygon (e.g. poly with holes) support for forests & buildings
+* Multipolygon (e.g. poly with holes) support for forests & buildings - partially done
 * More options in the GUI
+* Make more facade categories - add garage and tank/gasometer facade types